bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 population over max profit?
 While the max profit strategy underloans to the blue population relative to the altruistic optimum, equal opportunity overloans relative to the altruistic optimum, and demographic parity overloans to the point of causing relative harm in the blue population.
+Can you find the thresholds that lead to the altruistic optimum?
+Try it out in the interactive visualization!

 <div id="comparison-curves-table">
 </div>